keys-i/scripts/README.md

 }
 ```

-Remote execution still fetches the script, but neither example leaves a copy
+Remote execution still fetches code temporarily, but none of these examples
-behind.
-Requirements differ between scripts; check the script before running
-it and use its help text for supported systems and options.
+leaves a repository or script behind.
+Review remote code before running it.

 > [!CAUTION]
 > Read system and cleanup scripts before running them.
 Use the least privilege